James Q. Dealey: Career

 After he returned to Texas in 1890, Dealey was hired at the University of North Texas (then Denton State Normal School) as a professor of history and ancient languages.
 The following year, Dealey resigned to accept a position at the Vermont Academy in Saxtons River where he taught Latin and remained for two years.
 In 1893, Dealey left the Vermont Academy to enroll again at Brown University, completing a master's degree in Greek and German in 1893.
 Dealey completed his PhD in political and social studies at Brown in sociology in 1895, and upon graduation Dealey accepted an assistant professor position at the university in the department of social and political science.
 Dealey spent his entire career at Brown University as a professor in the department of social and political science from 1895 until his retirement in 1928.
 Dealey was promoted to associate professor in 1898, and then to full professor in 1910.
 While at Brown, Dealey played an instrumental role in bringing Lester F. Ward to the university as a professor of sociology in 1906.
-Throughout his career, Dealey occasionally taught as a visiting lecturer, first at the Naval War College in Newport, Rhode Island from 1916–1928 and also as a visiting professor at Shanghai College in 1921.
+Throughout his career, Dealey occasionally taught as a visiting lecturer, first at the Naval War College in Newport, Rhode Island from 1916 to 1928 and also as a visiting professor at Shanghai College in 1921.

 Dealey served as the tenth president of the American Sociological Society, delivering his address entitled "Eudemics, the Science of National or General Welfare" at the 1920 annual meeting in Washington, DC.
-Dealey also the vice president of the American Political Science Association in 1916 and 1923, as well as the president of the Southwest Social Science Association from 1932-1933.
+Dealey also the vice president of the American Political Science Association in 1916 and 1923, as well as the president of the Southwest Social Science Association from 1932 to 1933.